Ibn Hajar al-Asqalani: Education

 When he accompanied al-Kharrubi to Mecca at the age of 12, he was considered competent to lead the Tarawih prayers during Ramadan.
 When his guardian died in 1386, Ibn Hajar's education in Egypt was entrusted to hadith scholar Shams ad-Din ibn al-Qattan, who entered him in the courses given by Sirajud-Din al-Bulqini (d.
-1404) and Siraj al-Din al-Mulaqqin (d.
+1404) and Ibn al-Mulaqqin (d.
 1402) in Shafi'i fiqh, and Zain al-Din al-'Iraqi (d.
 1404) in hadith, after which he travelled to Damascus and Jerusalem, to study under Shamsud-Din al-Qalqashandi (d.
 1407), Badr al-Din al-Balisi (d.
 1401), and Fatima bint al-Manja at-Tanukhiyya (d.
 1401).
 After a further visit to Mecca, Medina, and Yemen, he returned to Egypt.
 Al-Suyuti said: "It is said that he drank Zamzam water in order to reach the level of adh-Dhahabi in memorization—which he succeeded in doing, even surpassing him."